Vysterhea/Vysterhea/README.md

 - 👀 I’m interested in games development, design and programming
 - 🌱 I’m currently expanding my knowledge on Unreal Engine 5(.0 and .1) and Unity 2021 and 2022
 - 🕹️ All projects on my GitHub are in large part or entirely produced by me.
 Assets that I have not produced are imported or produced by group members in team projects.
-- 🔜 I have more WIP projects than those posted here on my GitHub.
+- 🔜 I have more WIP projects than those posted on my GitHub.
 Check back later if you're interested.
 -
 - 💞️ I’m currently working as a software developer but I'm looking to find new employment in the games industry
 - 📫 Feel free to reach out: email at vysterhea@gmail.com, LinkedIn at www.linkedin.com/in/vysterhea